Unique equilibrium states for flows and homeomorphisms with non-uniform structure: Definitions

 We define a scale-free quantity by

-\end{definition} It is essential that the measures in the first supremum are ergodic.
-If we took a supremum over invariant measures with this property, we would include measures that are a convex combination of a non-expansive measure and a measure with large free energy, and the supremum would equal the topological pressure.
+\end{definition} Note that $\Pexp(\phi,\eps)$ is non-increasing as $\eps \to 0$, which is why the limit in the above definition exists.
+It is essential that the measures in the first supremum are ergodic.
+If we took this supremum over invariant measures, and a non-expansive measure existed, we would include measures that are a convex combination of a non-expansive measure and a measure with large free energy, so the supremum would equal the topological pressure.